Geoffrey Prime: Career

 As he began his employment with GCHQ in England, Prime received Soviet radio messages at night and was informed of a dead letter drop in Esher, Surrey.
 At the drop, he found £400 and a note congratulating him.
 He used his Minox camera to photograph documents and sent them using microdots to East Berlin.
-Other dead letter drops used were in Abbey Wood in South East London and the Banstead railway station in Surrey.
+Other dead letter drops used were in Abbey Wood in South-East London and the Banstead railway station in Surrey.
 Prime would use empty Coca-Cola cans to communicate at the drops as well as chalk marks on trees.
-Despite his use of drops he preferred to meet his handlers personally as the drops were not sufficient for the large amounts of material he produced for them.
+Despite his use of drops, he preferred to meet his handlers personally, as the drops were not sufficient for the large amounts of material he produced for them.

-While at the LPG Prime was able to tell his Soviet handlers which of their lines was being monitored, and what information had been gleaned from them.
-In 1975 he met his KGB handlers in Austria, telling them of LPG's movement to Cheltenham.
+While at the LPG, Prime was able to tell his Soviet handlers which of their lines were being monitored, and what information had been gleaned from them.
+In 1975, he met his KGB handlers in Austria, telling them of LPG's movement to Cheltenham.
 Prime was paid £800 at this meeting.
-Following his resignation from GCHQ in 1976 he twice resolved to defect to the Soviet Union, but did not carry it out.
-At one point in 1977 he went as far as buying a ticket to Helsinki to defect, but turned back en route to the airport.
-He no longer listened for KGB messages and ceased to be an agent for them following his GCHQ resignation.
-Intelligence historian James Rusbridger wrote that he believed that Prime never stopped working for the KGB between his 1977 resignation and his 1982 arrest, due to the fact that he still had espionage equipment at the time of his arrest and that he possessed an internal GCHQ report that had been published in the weeks before his arrest.
+Following his resignation from GCHQ in 1976, he twice resolved to defect to the Soviet Union but did not carry it out.
+At one point in 1977, he went as far as buying a ticket to Helsinki to defect, but turned back en route to the airport.
+He no longer listened for KGB messages and ceased to be an agent to them following his GCHQ resignation.
+Intelligence historian James Rusbridger wrote that he believed that Prime never stopped working for the KGB between his 1977 resignation and his 1982 arrest, given that he still had espionage equipment at the time of his arrest and that he possessed an internal GCHQ report that had been published in the weeks before his arrest.

-In April 1980 Prime was contacted by the KGB, who invited him to Vienna, from where they went on a short river cruise.
-The KGB tried to persuade him to rejoin GCHQ, but he refused.
-Before his departure from GCHQ he had copied over 500 secret documents, and he subsequently gave the KGB fifteen reels of film in Vienna in May 1980, for which he was paid £600, and gave them their last material in November 1981.
-For the 1981 material he was paid £4,000, signifying the importance of the material.
-The 1981 material was later described as 'most damaging of all by the head of GCHQ's Security Division.
+In April 1980, Prime was contacted by the KGB, who invited him to Vienna, from where they went on a short river cruise.
+The KGB tried to persuade him to rejoin the GCHQ, but he refused.
+Before his departure from GCHQ, he had copied over 500 secret documents, and he subsequently gave the KGB fifteen reels of film in Vienna in May 1980, for which he was paid £600, and gave them their last material in November 1981.
+For the 1981 material, he was paid £4,000, signifying the importance of the material.
+The 1981 material was later described as most damaging of all by the head of GCHQ's Security Division.